RandomComputerUser/FancyLighting/README.md

 - Slightly increased the brightness of the background when using full HDR rendering
 - Improved vibrance boost
 - Tweaked the appearance of bloom
+- All graphical effects now work on the main menu

 #### Settings Tweaks
 - Created two new configs: *Compatibility Settings* and *Developer Settings*